Nandine0804/To-do-List/README.md

 # To-do-List
-This is a to-do-List, which helps us to make tasks  , follow that properly.
-This was made by HTML,CSS,JS
+This is a to-do-List, which helps us to make tasks.
+This was made by HTML,CSS,JS The main objective of this to-do-list, it will remind our tasks and always keep us productive.